P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/README.md

 ## Documentation

-Read the [Manual](https://github.com/cxx/cxx/wiki) for more details.
+Read the [Manual](https://github.com/bw/bw/wiki) for more details.

 ## Usage

 ### Intro

-The BROWSER BLOCKCHAIN EXCHANGE library consists of a public part and a private part.
+The MATRIX BLOCKCHAIN EXCHANGE library consists of a public part and a private part.
 Anyone can use the public part immediately after installation.
 Public APIs provide unrestricted access to public information for all exchange markets without the need to register a user account or have an API key.

 Public APIs include the following: